veerendra2/raspberrypi-homeserver/README.md

           constraints: [node.role == manager]
     ...
     ```
-* Currently I'm using IP address `192.168.0.120` to access services, change services configs if you have a domain
+* Currently ~~I'm using IP address `192.168.0.120` to access services, change services configs if you have a domain~~ using duckdns sub-domain.
+Refer my [blog post](https://veerendra2.github.io/traefik-https) to get more info.

 ## Related Blogs
 * https://veerendra2.github.io/portainer-vs-yacht